SEISMIC PHENOMENA ASSOCIATED WITH VOLCANIC ACTIVITY

 Observation of spectrograms of harmonic tremor from Montserrat, W.I. found the phenomena of gliding spectral lines.
 These lines are seen in harmonic tremor which follows the build up of repeated hybrid events.
 These hybrids appear to get so close together that they are no longer distinguishable as separate events.

-Repeated events in the time domain produce spectral peaks in the frequency domain, with the relationship dt = 1/dw.These peaks are unaffected by external factors, unless the noise levels get extremely high, or amplitude variation is periodic and on a scale that can be resolved in the amplitude spectrum.
+domain, with the relationship dt = 1/dw.These peaks are unaffected by external factors, unless the noise levels get extremely high, or amplitude variation is periodic and on a scale that can be resolved in the amplitude spectrum.

 The accuracy of the time separation of the events must be less than or equal to 2%, to allow the resolution of all spikes in the frequency range of 0.5-10 Hz.
 For peaks spaced at 0.5 seconds, this is an error of only 1/100 second.

->When a spectrogram is taken of period doubling (halving) events, they are clearly recognisable by the appearance (disappearance) of peaks due to the doubling (halving) of the period.
+clearly recognisable by the appearance (disappearance) of peaks due to the doubling (halving) of the period.
 Gliding spectral lines can be recreated by gradual reduction of the time gaps between the events.

 The gliding spectral lines found in the real data can be directly reproduced by changing the time gap from 1 second to 1/3 second over 12 minutes.